CodeSeoul/api-node-koa/README.md

 Koa is a new framework for building web servers on NodeJS.
 You've probably heard of the popular ExpressJS framework; Koa is its descendant.
 Whereas ExpressJS focuses on routes, Koa focuses on middlewares; however, you can still create routes on top of middlewares.
 If none of this makes sense, don't worry.
 We'll cover it in more detail.

 ## The Files
 We'll review each file and the purpose it serves.
+You should review the files in the order that is listed below.

 ### package.json
 * This defines the metadata for our project, like the name, dependencies, and helper scripts.